PavelPZ/riverpod_navigator/README.md

 - **closing** (before closing the old screen)
 - **replacing** (before replacing the screen with a screen with the same segment type)

-The *opening* and *closing* actions can return an asynchronous result that can be used later when building a screen.
+The *opening* and *closing* actions can return an asynchronous result that can be used later when building a new screen.

 ### Define classes for the typed-segment